Understanding Hypersensitivity Pneumonitis: Causes and Symptoms

 COPD

 Chronic Obstructive Pulmonary Disease (COPD) is a progressive condition in which the bronchioles (small air passages) of the lungs become clogged or lose their shape.
 It is the third most common cause of death in the United States, affecting an estimated 24 million Americans (source).
 Although COPD may begin with few symptoms, as the disease progresses, they often become worse.
-Symptoms include an ongoing cough which may produce a lot of mucus (often called “smoker’s cough”), shortness of breath, especially with physical activity, wheezing, and chest tightness.
+Symptoms include an ongoing cough that may produce mucus (often called “smoker’s cough”), shortness of breath, especially with physical activity, wheezing, and chest tightness.
 COPD is caused by exposure to environmental irritants; by far the most common cause is cigarette smoke, but long-term exposures to other irritants such as dusts, chemicals or air pollution can also contribute to COPD.

-Although COPD currently has no cure, there are many treatments which can make the disease more manageable.
+Although COPD currently has no cure, there are many treatments that can make the disease more manageable.
 There are oral and inhaled medications which can alleviate symptoms, and there are lifestyle changes, such a quitting smoking, which can slow the progression of the disease.
 It is also wise to take care not to expose yourself to environmental irritants which can worsen symptoms, such as aerosols, dusts, and mold.
 Mold spores circulating in the air can cause opportunistic fungal infections if inhaled by COPD patients.
-If you or someone in your family have been diagnosed with COPD, an indoor air quality investigation can help determine the best ways to protect your health and the health of your family.
+If you or someone in your family has been diagnosed with COPD, an indoor air quality investigation can help determine the best ways to protect your health and the health of your family.

 Silicosis

 Silicosis is a lung disease caused by breathing in tiny particles of silica, a mineral that is part of sand, rock, and mineral ores such as quartz.
 Over time, silicosis causes scarring in the lungs and affects sufferers’ ability to breathe.
-Silicosis is most often an occupational disease; those most likely to be diagnosed are people working in industries such as construction, mining and glass manufacturing.
+Silicosis is most often an occupational disease; people most likely to be diagnosed with it are people working in industries such as construction, mining, and glass manufacturing.
 About 2 million American workers are currently at risk for silicosis. (source) There are three types of silicosis: acute, chronic, and accelerated.
 Although each has unique symptoms, all three types make it difficult to breathe.
 Silicosis can be a very serious condition, causing over 100 deaths per year in the United States (source).
-Although silicosis cannot be cured, it can be managed and, most importantly, it can be prevented.
+Although silicosis cannot be cured, it can be managed, and, most importantly, it can be prevented.

 The best way to prevent silicosis is to keep dust out of the air.
 During any construction or demolition work, dust control measures are essential.
 This can be as simple as using water to wet dust and keep it from blowing into the air, using dust masks, and using proper tools with dust control or dust collection features.
 If you are planning to do any type of renovation work yourself, be sure to use the correct personal safety equipment, and keep your work area as clean as possible.
 If construction in or around your building has you concerned about silica, an indoor air quality inspection can give you a clearer picture of any potential exposures and help you plan the best way to protect your health.